zevv/zForth/README.md

 interpret, compile and run the code.
 Check the embedded documentation in `zforth.h` for details.

+`zforth.c` depends on a number preprocessor constants for configuration which you can choose to fit your needs.
+Documentation is included in the file `zfconf.h`.

 A demo application for running zForth in linux is provided here, simply run `make` to build.